How to Tell a Lithograph from a Regular Print

 There are basically two kinds of prints you’ll see when shopping for art:

-- Original Prints: These are hand-crafted pieces made by or under the supervision of the artist.
-They’re not copies of existing paintings — they are the art.
-Think techniques like lithography, screen printing, woodcut, or etching.
-Each impression is an original, usually signed and numbered.
+1. Original Prints: These are hand-crafted pieces made by or under the supervision of the artist.
+They’re not mass-produced copies of existing paintings — they’re artworks created through the printmaking process itself, sometimes inspired by an earlier piece but made as original editions.
+Think of techniques like lithography, screen printing, woodcut, or etching.
+Each impression is an original, typically signed and numbered.

 So when someone says “print,” they might mean anything from a $10 reproduction poster to a limited-edition hand-pulled fine art print worth thousands.
 That’s a pretty big range — and why understanding the next term matters so much.